Ministry of Foreign Affairs (Guyana)

-The Ministry of Foreign Affairs is the government ministry of Guyana responsible for directing the nation's external relations and the operations of its international diplomatic missions.
+The Ministry of Foreign Affairs and International Cooperation is the government ministry of Guyana responsible for directing the nation's external relations and the operations of its international diplomatic missions.
 Hugh Todd has directed the ministry as Minister of Foreign Affairs since August 2020.
 The ministry is located in the capital city, Georgetown.

 Diplomacy

 Responsibilities of the ministry include the management of bilateral relations with individual nations and its representation in international organizations, including the United Nations and the Commonwealth of Nations, among others.
 It also oversees visas, work permits, and immigration affairs.